 Semantic matters.

-So for us, Liga doesn’t either dance or sing, she’s walking’n’talking and showering us with information until the tour is over: We’ve reached the backside of St. Peter’s church where in front of St. John’s church we encounter a well-known sculpture, namely the Bremen town musicians.
+So for us, Liga doesn’t either dance or sing, she’s walking’n’talking and showering us with information until the tour is over.
+We’ve reached the backside of St. Peter’s church.
+Across the square, in front of St. John’s church, we encounter a well-known sculpture, namely the Bremen town musicians.

-While in Bremen, you have to rub the donkey’s hooves – actually, only one, here you have to try to reach as high as you can.
+While in Bremen, you have to rub one of the donkey’s hooves, here you have to try to reach as high as you can.
 Yes, you are allowed to jump.

 So the tour comes to an end, I hand Liga a 10 €uro bill and we check out the shopping opportunities right on this square and eventually the very touristy yet nice market Suvenīru tirgus on Tirgoņu iela.